 Together with our partners, we develop programmes that work on the ground by working closely with local organisations and including key and vulnerable populations in the design of interventions.
 NACOSA’s programmes will reach around 270,000 people affected by HIV, AIDS and TB.

 NACOSA manages three main grants: the $82 million Global Fund Investing for Impact against Tuberculosis and HIV, the $5 million USAID and PEPFAR-funded Preventing HIV/AIDS in Vulnerable Populations focusing on Orphans and Vulnerable Children in the Western Cape (known as Isibindi Impilo) and the $19.5 million Community-Based Violence Prevention and Linkages to Response in South Africa grant, also funded by USAID and PEPFAR.
-Other partnerships with FHI360, the Elma Foundation, the National Lottery and Synergos add to NACOSA’s integrated programming.
+Other partnerships with the First for Women Foundation, the National Lottery and Synergos add to NACOSA’s integrated programming.

 Appointed for the third time as a principal recipient for the Global Fund, NACOSA will implement programmes that address key and vulnerable populations across South Africa, including: